pheimdah/pscore2elo/README.md

 Each match is divided into divisions and stages.
 Each stage is divided into separate encounters.
 Each encounter has a winner and a loser.
 Hit factor is disregarded except for determining a winner and a loser.

 Shooters start with an ELO rank of 1000.
+K-factor is fixed at 25.

 ## Example
 <details>